infertux/infertux.github.io/source/_posts/2012-03-25-hello-world.markdown

 - dummy
 ---

 Here it is.
-Yet yet another shinny tech blog.
+Yet yet another shiny tech blog.
 It's been a while that I wanted to start one and because I like the <abbr title="Do-It-Yourself">DIY</abbr>
 principle, I had forked [toto](https://github.com/cloudhead/toto) and started some work adding new features.

-But time goes fast and I realize that making my own blog engine is certaintly fun but if I want to be able to blog some day, I should spend time on other stuff.
+But time goes fast and I realize that making my own blog engine is certainly fun but if I want to be able to blog some day, I should spend time on other stuff.